|Body discovered - "Hopefully we will be making an identification the next day or so"|

 I contact Maine State Police

 After being told this, I immediately contacted the Maine State Police (MSP).
 I was referred to Detective Ralph Pinkham.
-He told me that Percy Sargent, one of the men arrested in the drug bust sent a call to have Mike taken care of.
-He said he believed Lionel Cormier set the fire and that Paul Pollard was the man seen fleeing the arson fire.
+Pinkham told me that Percy Sargent, (one of the men arrested in the drug bust according to Higgins' article) sent a call to have Mike taken care of.
+I asked him if he knew whether Sargent’s call to have Mike taken care of had anything to do with Percy’s drug arrest.
+His response was that they didn’t have all the answers as of yet because it was still under investigation..
+He also said he believed Lionel Cormier set the fire and that Paul Pollard was the man seen fleeing the arson fire.
 He said Pollard was a half-brother to Lionel Cormier and that Pollard would have died too if he hadn’t escaped.
 He said when they had more information that he would contact me.

 While waiting to hear from Det.
 Pinkham, I visited Linda Gray.
 She told me that she had heard that Percy Sargent was bragging at a party that he had had Mike killed.
 After being told this, I called the Maine State Police barracks again to speak with Det.
 Pinkham.